libsidplayfp/VICE-testprogs/testbench/selftest/readme.txt

 --------------------------------------------------------------------------------

 TODO:
-    make screenshots from all tests too
+    - make screenshots from all tests too
+    - CBM2 tests could maybe use an ML copy loop instead of the basic stub :)